gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ### Story: Custom plugin uses rule to declare custom library type

-To avoid a future explosion of nested annotations, this story switches the mechanism for declaring a custom library type to use an annotated method, rather than an annotation.
+To avoid a future explosion of nested annotations, this story switches the mechanism for declaring a custom library type to use an annotated method, rather than a type annotation.

 When a rule method with the `@ComponentType` annotation is found, the method is inspected to determine the type based on the generic type of the `ComponentTypeBuilder` input.
-The ComponentTypeBuilder implementation will then register a factory with the `ComponentSpecContainer` when the default implementation is set.
+The ComponentTypeBuilder implementation will then register a rule that will register a factory with the `ComponentSpecContainer` when the default implementation is set.

 ### User visible changes